genomicsclass/leanpub/manuscript/matrix_algebra_examples.md

 ## [1,] 68.68407
 ```

-For the variance we note that if:
+For the variance, we note that if:

 {$$}
 \mathbf{r}\equiv \begin{pmatrix}